- 1. What Is Boondocking?

 Fill fresh water tanks & empty waste-water tanks

-Having plenty of of water is especially critical when camping in the boonies.
+Having plenty of water is especially critical when camping in the boonies.
 Consider keeping extra jugs of fresh water on hand.
-Make sure your black and gray water tanks are emptied and ready for trip.
+Make sure your black and gray water tanks are emptied and ready for the trip.

 Important Tips When Boondocking With an RV